adamnemecek/EncodingIndirectCommandBuffersOnTheCPU/README.md

 }
 ```

 The sample performs this encoding only once, before encoding any subsequent render commands. `_icb` contains a total of 16 draw calls, one for each shape to be rendered.
-Each draw call references the same uniform data, `_uniformBuffers`, but different vertex data, `_vertexBuffers[indx]`.
+Each draw call references the same transformation data, `_uniformBuffers`, but different vertex data, `_vertexBuffers[indx]`.
 Although the CPU encodes data only once, the sample issues 16 draw calls per frame.

 ![Layout diagram that shows the commands encoded into an indirect command buffer with the CPU.](Documentation/IndirectCommandBufferCPUEncoding.png)